Joecstarr/joe-starr.com/content/speaking/research/comp_talk/index.md

 ---
 ### Runners

 A runner is a human/machine interface layer.
 This abstracts the routines in lower layers for a user to interact with.
-This could be a CLI, python binding, a Mathematica wrapper, or a web API.
+This could be a CLI, Python binding, a Mathematica wrapper, or a web API.

 ---